 You need to create a solid game plan to promote your business (that is, BRAND YOU) in the digital age, and hold yourself accountable to carry out daily goals.
 Part of your job, in finding a job, is to learn about the new job search itself, so you’re prepared to understand all that needs to be done.

 7. Avoid employment gaps by volunteering.

-Executive job search at the c-level can take a long time.
-Close gaps in your resume by showing that you’ve been actively engaged in relevant work.
+Executive job search at the c-suite and senior level can take a long time.
+Close gaps in your LinkedIn profile and resume by showing that you’ve been actively engaged in relevant work.
 Work is work . . . whether or not you’re paid for it.

 Make it a career-long habit to stay involved with your favorite non-profits and charities, providing support in your areas of expertise.
 Everyone wins!

 More About Executive Job Search

 Need help with personal branding, your LinkedIn profile, resume and biography, and getting your executive job search on track . . . to land a great-fit new gig?